icg-gravwaves/student-travel/index.md

 ---

 So, you've found a place you want to go and you don't want to pay for it?
 Find a relevant conference in the same place!
+Now, how do I actually get approval to go to this conferece?
+This is the ICG internal guide: [link](https://www.icg.port.ac.uk/support-kb/what-to-do-when-you-want-to-travel-for-work-reasons/).

 **Step 1**: Find a Conference
 The easiest way to do this is to ask your supervisor, ask your peers, read your emails and learn what the big conferences are for your field and research area.